-As an interim solution notwithstanding Rules 2-034, 26-250 and 36-204 and until May 1, 2025 (based on the date of notification of work to ESA), the ESA will consider accepting under a deviation request GIS equipment that is not approved for service entrance where the following criteria are met:
+As an interim solution notwithstanding Rules 2-034, 26-250 and 36-204 and until May 1, 2025(based on the date of the plan review notification), the ESA will consider accepting under a deviation request GIS equipment that is not approved for service entrance where the following criteria are met.
+After this date documented proof of pending certification, indicating timeline for completion of the certification, shall be required to consider a deviation.

 - Field Evaluated based on the SPE1000 (not including service entrance requirements); - All fault interrupters are configured to provide equivalent overcurrent protection and have a full-load rating that may be closed with the safety of the operator with a fault on the system as required by Rule 36-204.
-Information on the required settings for that installation shall be provided by a third party (manufacturer, professional engineer, or other qualified person); - Enclosure to have lockable separate compartments for: - Supply authority switching; - Supply authority cables; and - Main consumer switch; - Main Consumer switch shall have load interrupting capability and the compartment shall be permanently labelled (factory or field) "MAIN CONSUMER SWITCH"; - All other switches shall have load interrupting capability; - Compartments containing the cables and switch for supply authority use shall be locked by the supply authority and labelled "COMPARTMENT FOR SUPPLY AUTHORITY USE ONLY"; - Switches capable of grounding the service conductors shall be made incapable of being placed in the grounded position (Figure B2), unless locked in a separate compartment under the control of the supply authority (Figure B1); and - The main consumer switch shall remain readily accessible (not locked by the supply authority)
+Information on the required settings for that installation shall be provided by a third party (manufacturer, professional engineer, or other qualified person); - Enclosure to have lockable separate compartments for: - · Supply authority switching; - Supply authority cables; and - Main consumer switch; - Main Consumer switch shall have load interrupting capability and the compartment shall be permanently labelled (factory or field) "MAIN CONSUMER SWITCH": - All other switches shall have load interrupting capability; - Compartments containing the cables and switch for supply authority use shall be locked by the supply authority and labelled "COMPARTMENT FOR SUPPLY AUTHORITY USE ONLY"; - Switches capable of grounding the service conductors shall be made incapable of being placed in the grounded position (Figure B2), unless locked in a separate compartment under the control of the supply authority (Figure B1); and - The main consumer switch shall remain readily accessible (not locked by the supply authority)